The chemical database and information management system, offering rapid access to high-quality data from both published and proprietary sources.

 Vitic is the core component of various data sharing projects.
 Our involvement in such projects includes:

 - Leading and supporting cross-company learning through pre-competitive data sharing.
-Projects include AI/PDE, Aromatic Amines, Excipients, Elemental Impurities and Production Intermediates.
+Projects include AI/PDE, Aromatic Amines, Excipients, Elemental Impurities, Nitrites, and Production Intermediates.

 For more information on Vitic, or to request a demonstration, please contact us.